 Purpose

-This document describes the philosophy, decisions, constraints, justifications, significant elements, and any other overarching aspects of the system that shape the design and implementation, such as as WikiWalks’ dependency on Google Maps, and a reliable back-end server.
+This document describes the philosophy, decisions, constraints, justifications, significant elements, and any other overarching aspects of the system that shape the design and implementation of the project, such as WikiWalks’ dependency on Google Maps, and a reliable back-end server.
 It also sets out to describe the reason certain platforms were chosen for front- and back-end development.

 Architectural Goals & Philosophies

-The WikiWalks Application is being developed using a waterfall methodology.
-This was decided as it allows WikiWalks to plan all the features in advance, and helps to develop a better vision of what WikiWalks will be so that, when the development process reaches the implementation stage, the system can be more easily designed.
+The WikiWalks project is being developed using the Unified Process, as is set out in the subject requirements.
+Extensive planning has been done at the beginning of the project so the team has a clear vision of what WikiWalks will be before development actually starts, and that when the development process reaches the implementation stage, the team will know exactly what needs to be done, and will be able to easily accommodate their implementation of features to be compatible with future features.
 The WikiWalks application will be designed with a focus on simplicity and usability for its users.
-Because WikiWalks uses community-driven data, the more people who use the app the more data the app is able to collect to create its PathMaps.
-Other key priorities of the app’s development include a focus on maintainability, as WikiWalks hopes to be able to update the application with ease.
-Recoverability is also another key priority of the WikiWalks application; this is due to WikiWalks being reliant on a database to store all its data.
+This is important as a good user experience will encourage users to record paths, and because WikiWalks uses community-driven data, the more people who contribute path data, the better the database will be.
+Other key priorities for the app include a focus on maintainability, as WikiWalks hopes to be able to update the application with ease, and recoverability, as WikiWalks is reliant on a single database to store its data.
 If this database was damaged, the app would no longer work.
-Lesser, but still important architectural goals include: capacity, as many people could add data to the server or request it at any time, and data integrity as the data going to the server will be available for everyone.
-WikiWalks needs to make sure that the data it’s provided is reliable and accurate, and ensure proper security and privacy measures are taken, as the application will have access to user’s location, which needs to stay private.
+Lesser, but still important architectural goals include: capacity, as many people could add data to the server or request it at any time, and data integrity as the data going to the server will need to be reliable and accurate for a good user experience.
+The app also needs to ensure proper security and privacy measures are taken, as the application will have access to user’s location, which needs to stay private.

 Assumptions & Dependencies

 When designing the WikiWalks application, it has been assumed that users will have had experience using basic mobile apps and that they will know how to operate a mobile application.
-WikiWalks will be designed to work on GPS enabled android phones running Android 4.1 (Jelly Bean) or higher, and assume that users will have access to an internet connection to download and upload map data from WikiWalks’ server.
-WikiWalks will be dependent on users having access to a phone that meets these requirements.
+WikiWalks will be designed to work on GPS enabled Android devices running Android 4.1 (Jelly Bean) or higher, and assume that users will have access to an internet connection to download and upload map data from Google Maps and WikiWalks’ server.
+WikiWalks will be dependent on users having access to a device that meets these requirements.
 The application will also be dependent on Google Maps to provide the map.

-For developing the back-end, WikiWalks is dependent on a reliable internet connection.
-A server to store and process incoming path data and way of backing up data without causing disruptions to the server is required.
+For developing the back-end, WikiWalks is dependent on a reliable internet connection, and a server running Linux with Nginx and Flask to store, process, and backup path data.

 Architecturally Significant Requirements